Domestic Delivery Updates

 Friday 6th March - Lower Hutt Depot remains closed for customer pick-up; drop-offs; cash sales

-The storms in February resulted in considerable damage to our Lower Hutt premises.
-The reception area remains closed and will not be opened until all roofing iron is safely in place - this is still likely to be a few weeks away.
+Storms in February resulted in considerable damage to our Lower Hutt premises.
+The reception area remains closed and will not be opened until all roofing iron is safely in place.

 Our couriers are able to operate safely out of the depot area - courier pick-ups and deliveries resumed on 20 February.